 GeneCards Summary for GABRA2 Gene

 GABRA2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 2) is a Protein Coding gene.
-Diseases associated with GABRA2 include alcohol dependence and cannabis dependence.
+Diseases associated with GABRA2 include alcohol dependence.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot Summary for GABRA2 Gene